-Frans van den Akker, Director Sustainability at ISPT: “The goal of ISPT is to promote sustainable practices in the process industry.
+Frans van den Akker, Program Director Industry 4.0 and Social Acceptance at ISPT: “The goal of ISPT is to promote sustainable practices in the process industry.
 To that end, we will work with asset owners and technology providers on developing both tools and practices that enable the reduction of energy waste.
 The reality of the global economy also mandates that these technologies improve sustainability without compromising output performance.
 We believe this project create such a tool: It provides the insights that are required for energy reduction as well as increases in system performance.
 A win for the environment, for the production manager and for the CFO”.

 Semiotic Labs have developed the first condition monitoring solution to offer efficiency improvement insights, paving the way forward for sustainability improvements across a number of clients.
 SAM4 by Semiotic Labs measures current and voltage signals to detect developing faults in AC motors and rotating equipment such as pumps, conveyors and compressors up to 4 months in advance of the fault causing a failure.
 The motor data has now been reapplied to detect inefficiencies in industrial processes.
 SAM4 can now offer the insights needed to increase electrical asset efficiency by 15-30%.